anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

    1. Ability of its players.

 ### New franchises
-The Association President shall present, upon acceptable review of its qualifications, a new franchise to the members at large for consideration.
+The League President shall present, upon acceptable review of its qualifications, a new franchise to the members at large for consideration.
 New franchises are allowed to present a positive case for inclusion.

 1. Acceptance shall be affirmed with a simple majority vote of members in attendance.

 ### Acceptance Fee
-A franchise fee of fifty dollars ($50.00) shall be paid to the Association Treasurer upon acceptance into the Association.
+A franchise fee of fifty dollars ($50.00) shall be paid to the League Treasurer upon acceptance into the League.

 ### Annual Fee
-All Association members shall pay an annual fee.
-Per [Finances](#finances), this fee shall be determined by the Association President.
+All League members shall pay an annual fee.
+Per [Finances](#finances), this fee shall be determined by the League President.

 ### Payment of Fees
-All Association members must have all fees paid by a date set by the President.
+All League members must have all fees paid by a date set by the President.

 1. Penalty for late payment shall be ten dollars ($10.00) per week for no longer than five (5) weeks.
 1. Members in violation of the above shall be placed on temporary suspension for a period of two (2) weeks.